 It is not that we actively choose to be angry and irritable, but an undertone that isn’t empathetic, patient or tolerant means we’re not coping with aspects of our lives.
 Disorders will emerge through anger and irritability.

 Therefore, it is important when part of us lose the ability to rationale, or we become irritated at certain issues that we’re struggling with, we stand back and think about where we can make the changes.

-It is inevitable that we will all have stress and may struggle from time to time.
-What matters is how we deal with our stress.
-It’s also a fact that our emotions and outward behaviour will always belie our unconscious thinking.
+It is inevitable that we will all have stress and will struggle from time to time.
+But what matters is how we deal with our stress.
+It is also a fact that our emotions and outward behaviour will always belie our unconscious thinking.